 Did you know that when a pig is happy, it will uncoil its curly tail and wag it just like a dog?

 Or that feral hogs can detect odors from seven miles away?

 Pigology is full of incredible pig facts, delving into the history of pigs, pig breeds around the world, famous pigs, pigs in culture, and so much more, with engaging scenes from author Daisy Bird and rising star illustrator Camilla Pintonato.

-ON SALE OCTOBER 26th.
-PRE-ORDER FROM YOUR FAVORITE RETAILER:
+ORDER FROM YOUR FAVORITE RETAILER:

 Four Amazing Pig Facts!